 A fire safety certificate indicates that fire safety measures have been installed and perform in accordance with the relevant Building Code of Australia and Australian Standards and must be lodged with Council or the PC (where appropriate) immediately upon completion of:

 - A change in use and before the new use is commenced or the building is occupied for new building works or additions/alterations

 If you are required to provide certification for these measures, Council or the PC will advise you in the form of a Development Consent, construction certificate or Complying Development Certificate (CDC) and include detailed information such as the installation and performance standards which apply.

 Council may also issue a Fire Safety Order which will specify the measures required to be installed in a building and their standard of performance.

 Fire safety certificates can only be issued by the owner or on behalf of the owner.

 Interim/Final Fire Safety Certificate Form Link

 Fire Safety Certificate Form

-For further information visit Environmental Planning & Assessment Regulation 2000 (Part 9) or contact The Hills Shire Council on (02) 9843 0555.
+For further information visit Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (Part 9) or contact The Hills Shire Council on (02) 9843 0555.